Lee Stempniak

-Lee Edward Stempniak (born February 4, 1983) is an American former professional ice hockey forward who played the National Hockey League (NHL).
+Lee Edward Stempniak (born February 4, 1983) is an American former professional ice hockey forward who played in the National Hockey League (NHL).
 He played for the St. Louis Blues, Toronto Maple Leafs, Phoenix Coyotes, Calgary Flames, Pittsburgh Penguins, New York Rangers, Winnipeg Jets, New Jersey Devils, Boston Bruins and Carolina Hurricanes.
+He is now in charge of player development for the Utah Mammoth.

 Stempniak graduated from St. Francis High School in Athol Springs, New York, in 2001, and played his college hockey at Dartmouth College in New Hampshire.
 A well-traveled and versatile forward, Stempniak has played for ten different teams in his NHL career, which is tied for the second-most in NHL history.
-On October 1, 2019 after 14 seasons in the NHL he announced his retirement.
+On October 1, 2019, after 14 seasons in the NHL he announced his retirement.

 Early life

 Stempniak lived near an ice hockey rink where he knew the owner.
 The owner would let him practice whenever he could.
 After high school, he wanted to continue to play hockey, but his parents wanted him to go to college.
 Stempniak went to the only college that showed interest in him, Dartmouth.
 At Dartmouth, he majored in economics.
 He became a top player for the Big Green ice hockey team and was named a two-time All American, as well as his team's captain.